Earthquake - Red Zone

 The Government offer will be based on the 2007 rating valuation if your home is within Christchurch’s rating Region, or the 2008 rating valuation if within the Waimakariri District.
 This rating valuation does not include a value for your chattels.
 If you choose Option 2, your insurer will need to do a full assessment of your home.
-You have nine months from receiving your CERA offer to accept either option.
-Settlement must then take place before the end of July 2013 or by 31 January 2014 if an extension has been granted to flat land owners.
+There are settlement timeframes to be met under the latest Crown offers.

 We recommend discussing your options with your insurer, lawyer, bank and any other trusted and interested parties.

-Q: I am uninsured – do I still get assistance from the Government for my land and buildings?
+Q: I am uninsured – do I still get a payout from the Government for my land and buildings?